MarwaMohamed299/AddressBookF/README.md

-# 📚 Book Address Frontend
+# 📚 Adress Book Frontend

 This is the **Angular 18** frontend of the Book Address system.
 The project is built with a scalable **feature-based folder structure**, designed to handle CRUD operations and secure user interactions.